Transfer Credit & Waivers

 Credit for Foreign Language Experience

 Students who come to Southern Virginia University with substantial previous experience in a foreign language (whether through classroom experience or contact with the language by living in a foreign language culture) may receive up to twelve hours of foreign language course credit after a language skill assessment (requiring a nominal fee).
 The assessment exam should be taken in the student’s first semester at Southern Virginia University, or in the first semester after having lived in a foreign-language culture.
 No credit will be granted below the level of a course for which a student already has earned credit.
-Native speakers of a language other than English may receive twelve hours of credit after taking a language skill assessment of English (requiring a nominal fee.
+Native speakers of a language other than English may receive twelve hours of credit after taking a language skill assessment of English (requiring a nominal fee).
 For languages where no exam exists, students may receive twelve credit hours by providing proof of proficiency with a letter from an appropriate authority stating that the person does indeed speak the language at or above the intermediate level, plus completion of a portfolio.
-To make arrangements for assessment, contact the Registrar’s Office.
 Only pass/fail credit will be awarded.

 Advanced Placement Scores